cybozu-go/accurate/docs/subnamespaces.md

     team: foo
 ```

 Accurate only propagates labels/annotations that have been configured in that respect via the `labelKeys` and `annotationKeys` parameters in `config.yaml`.
 This prevents the propagation of labels/annotations that were not meant to do so.
+Accurate currently does not delete previously propagated labels when deleted from the parent namespace to prevent unintended deletions.
+Users are expected to manually delete labels/annotations that are no longer needed.

 ### Preparing resources for tenant users